rohitreddy192/Plagiarism-Detector/README.md

 This project aims to detect plagiarized images and text files by selectively employing analysis methods depending on their suitability for the input image, using a flexible procedure to determine suspicious image similarities.

 ### Advantages of Proposed System:
-1.More accuracy.
+1. More accuracy.
-2.Less time taking process.
+2. Less time taking process.

-## Software Requirements:
+### Software Requirements:
 1. Python 3.x
 2. Django
 3. XAMPP